stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 So, we can see from the output of the above command that the restore process succeeded.

-**Verify Restored Data:**
+### Verify Restored Data

-In this section, we are going to verify that the desired data has been restored successfully.
+In this section, we are going to verify whether the desired data has been restored successfully or not.

-At first, check if the `stash-recovered` pods of the Deployment has gone into the `Running` state by the following commands,

 ```bash
 $ kubectl get pods -n demo -l app='stash-recovered'